-Schizophrenia & Psychosis Action Alliance is leading a coalition to reclassify schizophrenia as a nervous system disorder.
+Schizophrenia & Psychosis Action Alliance is leading a coalition to reclassify schizophrenia from a behavioral to a medical condition.

 The international classification of disease (ICD) is the standard for reporting diseases and health conditions in healthcare records and medical research.
 These codes are found on patient paperwork, including hospital records, medical charts, visit summaries, and bills.
 These codes ensure patients get proper treatment and are charged appropriately for any medical services they receive.

 Schizophrenia and other psychosis spectrum disorders are currently classified as mental, behavioral, or neurodevelopmental disorders.
 There are many disadvantages to classification in these categories, including stigma, treatment avoidance, and a lack of demonstrated oversight to ensure people get the treatment they need with adequate coverage.

 We believe reclassifying schizophrenia as a neurological disease is an important first step to providing better care.
 Our strategy is designed to measure the total societal burden of schizophrenia in the United States, including healthcare costs, criminal justice system and social welfare system costs, impacts of unemployment and underemployment, and impacts on caregivers.

 Understanding the full impacts of schizophrenia on those living with the disease and on society is critical to providing supportive evidence for reclassification.

 Additionally, S&PAA plans to leverage the findings from this research to address health inequities caused by the inappropriate classification and subsequent inappropriate care system for those living with the disease.
 Findings will be used to motivate policy changes to improve access to affordable and appropriate health care and related services including, but not limited to: